mike-matera/cloud-linux/cis-191/labs/standard_vm.md

   - How many CPUs (physical chips) does the server have?
   - How many cores does each chip have?
   - How much memory is in the machine?

-## Step 5: What's Inside?

-Now that you have the raw information you should be able to answer the following questions:

-  - What is the `product` information on the CPU?
-  - What is the `product` information on the Ethernet device?
-  - How much memory is in the VM?
-  - List all of the storage devices and their sizes.

 ## Turn In